Fairground Follies Banner

 Our English steam gallopers are over 100 years old.
 They are the result of 15 master trades working together to produce functional industrial art.
-These trades include wood carvers, iron workers, carpenters, joiners and decorators and we have been privileged by having Mark Gill, the only fully qualified English fairground decorator, working on restoring this machine to its spectacular Edwardian splendour.
+These trades include wood carvers, iron workers, carpenters, joiners and decorators.
+We have been privileged by having Mark Gill, the only fully qualified English fairground decorator, working on decorating this machine to its spectacular Edwardian splendour.
 Mark is the third generation of his family to be involved in fairground art.

-There are 30 ornately hand carved timber horses and cockerels, giving a galloping action as they go up and down, as well as cockerels rotating clockwise around an ornate centre that has sixty cutglass mirrors which create a unique Edwardian mirrorball effect.
+There are 30 ornately hand carved timber horses and cockerels, rotating in a clockwise direction which give a galloping action as they go up and down.
+An ornate centre that has sixty cutglass mirrors creates a unique Edwardian mirrorball effect.

-The horses, hand-carved by Anderson’s in approximately 1890 - 1905, are documented and are regarded as being the best examples of this type of master trade.
+The horses, hand-carved by Anderson’s in approximately 1890 - 1905, are documented and are regarded as being exquisite examples of the master trade.

 The paint used by Mark in the finishing work is called “Flamboyance”.
 This almost extinct application consists of a silver base coat with a translucent top coat giving a warm shiny colour.
 It is not available in Australia and was imported from the United Kingdom to complete the work.

-Although the ride was steam-operated and it appears to still be steam-operated, the ride is now operated by an electric motor.
+Although the ride was steam-operated and appears to still be steam-operated, the ride is actually operated by an electric motor.

 The centre engine on the ride was manufactured by Savages Ltd of Kings Lynne and is complete with whistles and gauges.